kellykohlleffel/claude-mcp-server-builder/docs/SYSTEM_INSTRUCTIONS.md

 8. **Absolute Paths Always** - Critical for Claude Desktop config
 9. **Comprehensive Error Handling** - Every API call wrapped with helpful, actionable messages
 10. **Clear Tool Descriptions** - Explain WHEN to use each tool and what workflows it enables
-11. **Test Each Stage** - Use test_client.py → test_server.py → Claude Desktop
+11. **Test Each Stage** - Use test_client.py → test_server.py → test_token_usage.py → Claude Desktop
-12. **Document After Testing** - Create QUICKSTART.md initially, then comprehensive docs after server works
+12. **Document After Testing** - Create QUICKSTART.md initially, then comprehensive docs after server works AND token usage is verified
+13. **Prove Efficiency Claims** - Self-report token usage so users can verify optimization
-13. **Security First** - Never commit credentials, use .env files
+14. **Security First** - Never commit credentials, use .env files
-14. **Consolidate Thoughtfully** - Related operations that always happen together should be one tool
+15. **Consolidate Thoughtfully** - Related operations that always happen together should be one tool

 ## Helper Scripts (Optional)